gadgetron/GadgetronOnlineClass/README.md

 ## News 2020-06-24 -> The recordings are available on YouTube

-The first recordings have been posted on YouTube on a dedicated channel: https://www.youtube.com/channel/UCMmRhQOw8p0F0h3stwL26eQ.
+The classes have been posted on YouTube on a dedicated playlist: https://www.youtube.com/playlist?list=PL3dITfhovhLW-ySr_KPBS8KKI9tdLjfdR.
+For Day 2 - Part 3 (Connecting with IceGadgetron), please visit the Siemens IDEA board for the link.

 ## News 2020-06-05 -> Undelivered Mail Returned to Sender